-In the constant quest for products that are good for us, or at least not bad for us, there’s a lot of chatter about dangers both real and imagined.
+In the constant quest for professional hair products that are good for us, or at least not bad for us, there’s a lot of chatter about dangers both real and imagined.
 Sulfates are one of those things causing alarm, and shampoo has gone from bathroom staple to chatroom drama.
 How complicated are the risks when we simply want clean hair?

 What are sulfates anyway?

 The three sulfate compounds most commonly used by the beauty industry are sodium laureth sulfate, sodium lauryl sulfate, and ammonium laureth sulfate.
-Each type is different in intensity – the “-eth” versions are milder than the “-yl” version, and the ammonium version is milder than the sodium version – but all of them can be irritating to skin and hair.
+Each type is different in intensity – the “-eth” versions are milder than the “-yl” version, and the ammonium version is milder than the sodium version – but all of them can be irritating to sensitive skin and hair.
 Using products with coco betaine (a surfactant derived from coconut oil) is a sulfate-free option, and though somewhat milder, it is still a detergent.

 Sulfates are considered safe in concentrations below 1 percent or when used for short periods of time, according to the Journal of the American College of Toxicology, although any concentration over 2 percent will cause some degree of skin irritation.
-But, a shampoo that contains sulfates typically has a concentration of around 15 percent.
+But, a sulfate shampoo typically has a concentration of around 15 percent.
 Most shampoos are packed with conditioning agents to buffer the drying effects of detergent.

 The lather you get from a shampoo with a sulfate – like so many modern conveniences – is designed so that you don’t have to work hard to cleanse your scalp.
 Products without sulfates mean massaging more rigorously to get clean – less sudsing and more scrubbing.